zenphantom/ml-git/docs/first_project.md

 ## <a name="initial-config"> Initial configuration of ml-git</a> ##

 Make sure you have created your own [git repository (more information)](#git_use) for dataset metadata and a S3 bucket or a MinIO server for the dataset actual data.
+If you haven't created it yet, you can use the [resources initialization script](../scripts/resources_initialization/README.md) which aims to facilitate the creation of resources (buckets and repositories).

 After that, create a ml-git project.
 To do this, use the following commands (note that 'mlgit-project' is the project name used as example):